X

 Fujiwara Michinaga, the top of the Fujiwara family, encouraged her to write the story of Genji.

-Why the winner writes a story of the loser?
-It’s to the repose of their souls, not to bring any disaster.
-That’s why It’s the Tale of Genji and only the Genji family name was used in the story.
+Why does the winner write a story about the loser?
+It’s to repose their souls, not to bring any disaster.
+That’s why it’s the Tale of Genji, and only the Genji family name is used in the story.

 Why do spirits become Onryo?
 It’s because people don’t let go of their negative feelings.